JefferyCarmichael/bamazon/README.md

 &nbsp;
 ## Manager Interface

 The manager's interface is node application called bamazonManager.js.
-Running this application will:
 The manager's interface is called through node.js by typing the following command:

 *Node bamazonManager.js.*

 ![Command prompt](/assets/images/managerprompt.jpg)

-Running bamazonManager.js gives the a set of menu options:
+BamazonManager.js first displays a set of 5 menu options:
 * __View Products for Sale__ -Lists every available item.
 * __View Low Inventory__ - Lists all items with an inventory count lower than five.
-* __Add to Inventory__ - Lets the manager add more of any item currently in the store.
+* __Add to Inventory__ - Lets the manager add more inventory to any item currently listed in the store.
 * __Add New Product__ -Allows the manager to add a completely new product to the store.
 * __Exit__ -Ends program.

-To select an option, type the corresponding number and hit enter.
+To select an option, type the corresponding number and hit *Enter*.

 ![Command prompt](/assets/images/managermenu.jpg)